alberttheprince/rpemotes-reborn/README.md

 If no prop is uses in the animation or you require the particle effect to be in a different location, use `PtfxNoProp = true`, and 0.0 will 9/10 times be the human peds' stomach; you can then offset your coordinates based on that with the first 3 entries being XYZ, and the last 3 being rotation XYZ.

-Using Menyoo, spawn down a tennis ball and attach it to human, by default menyoo will attach it to the SKEL_ROOT bone (stomach), so from that, what we can do is offset the coordinates, say, up to the human ped's mouth, and then once we've got it correct, we can transfer those coordinates over to dpemotes, and tah dah, we have our Ptfx Placement.
+Using Menyoo, spawn down a tennis ball and attach it to human, by default menyoo will attach it to the SKEL_ROOT bone (stomach), so from that, what we can do is offset the coordinates, say, up to the human ped's mouth, and then once we've got it correct, we can transfer those coordinates over to rpemotes, and tah dah, we have our Ptfx Placement.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Adding Your Own Animations ⚙️

 Because the menu gets updated frequently, the files get overwritten.
-To avoid this, you can add your own / downloaded animation files `(.ycd)` inside of a newly created folder, give it a name, and place it in the `dpemotes\stream\[Custom Emotes]` folder.
+To avoid this, you can add your own / downloaded animation files `(.ycd)` inside of a newly created folder, give it a name, and place it in the `rpemotes\stream\[Custom Emotes]` folder.

 Add your animation code to the `AnimationListCustom.lua` and make a backup of this file, call it `BackUpAnimationListCustom.lua`.